-  - The Sun’s Coming Up… Like a Big Bald Head – Sarah’s favorite actor, Norman Reedus, has a photography collection, and this is it.
+- The Sun’s Coming Up… Like a Big Bald Head – Ashar’s favorite actor, Norman Reedus, has a photography collection, and this is it.

 - 2018 World Almanac – We’ve read and gone down huge rabbit trails about the solar system, the periodic table, actors’ birthdates… this book was our best impulse purchase so far this year.

-  - The Book of Useless Information – Sarah read most of this entire book aloud to me one night while I was supposed to be doing grad school homework.
+- The Book of Useless Information – Ashar read most of this entire book aloud to me one night while I was supposed to be doing grad school homework.

 Movies and TV

 - The Walking Dead – Which is, of course, immediately followed by an hour of The Talking Dead.

 - Full House – Mom and Ashar officially finished all bazillion seasons!
 Now we have to find a new show for them.

 - The Truman Show

 - Meet the Robinsons

 - Paddington – I think I loved this more than anyone, and now I really want to see Paddington 2.